Component parts and Assembly

 I feel sure this mail clears up any doubts you may have about this matter.

-Let me explain what you are looking at in the above photo.
+What you are looking at in this photo.

 It is my original unit repaired, you can see one of the seals attached to the ECU, these must not be broken or you will invalidate your two year warrantee.